Tylenis/Storefront-Backend/README.md

 * SALT_ROUNDS = 10
 * TOKEN_SECRET = somestring

 **Note.** The idea of .env file is to keep variables secret.
 You can use these values to run project as demo.
+Keep in mind PSQL database by default runs on port 5432, when setting server port.

 ## Endpoints